 Hybrid work models are beneficial for your company's output and the happiness of your employees.
 Depending on the nature of your work and the industry you operate in, there are a few different models you can offer, from fully remote work to flexible hours and start times.

 Try not to be one of those bosses.
 You know, the type that needs to control even the most minor and routine daily tasks.
-While it's undoubtedly important to stay abreast of what's going on at your company, you need to trust your employees to fulfil their role without constantly looking over their shoulder.
+While it's undoubtedly important to stay abreast of what's going on at your company, you need to trust your employees to fulfill their role without constantly looking over their shoulder.

 Micromanaging isn't the best way to maintain standards.
 On the contrary, it causes a decrease in workplace productivity and employee retention.
 Trying to micromanage your employees will leave them feeling alienated, overworked and stressed out.